gallenc/kuwaiba-examples-1/kuwaiba-simple/README.md

 ```
 docker compose down -v
 ```
 ## Creating a zip of your own model.

 As you extend your model, you may wish to save it under version control in your project,

-You can export/backup any changes to your own model as data.zip from a running container by zipping the `/data` folder in a running kuwaiba container.
+You can export/backup any changes to your own model as `data.zip` from a running kuwaiba container by zipping the `/data` folder in the running container.

 The following commands will do this for a running Kuwaiba project without logging into the container.